DEQrmichie/heatsource-9/README.md

 - Fix/look into the Krieter bug.
 - Reformulate Muskingum calcs using updated methods such as Moramarco et al 2006.
 - Update the user manual.
-- Check elevation is a number.
-- General improvement to the QA/QC of certain inputs (see commented lines in ModelSetup).
 - Register heat source with pypi
 - Make a heatsource package mpkg installer for mac.
-- Decide if cloudiness is a required input for solar runs.

 Future Roadmap
 - Allow variable timeseries input and utilize pandas interpolation methods.